When the Fordham Center for Cybersecurity was created, said director Thaier Hayajneh, Ph.D., he and his colleagues “built it from the ground up.”

 Hayajneh and Amelia Estwick, Ph.D., director of the National Cybersecurity Institute at Excelsior College, will serve as the co-chairs of the CEDI Coalition.

 About half of the grant will be given to “subawardees”—other institutions with established cybersecurity programs.
 They will come up with innovative solutions to help minority-serving institutions (MSIs) develop cybersecurity programs.
 Fordham’s Center for Cybersecurity and the two co-chairs of CEDI will oversee their plans and ideas, which could include turning existing cybersecurity clubs into full programs, inviting students from MSIs to join competitions, hosting workshops for faculty, and allowing for students to transfer from MSIs to colleges with a cybersecurity degree program.

 “We will supervise them; we will make sure they deliver what they have promised to serve the minority institutions and historically black colleges and universities,” he said.

 Hayajneh said with the other half of the grant, CEDI will reach out directly to HBCUs and minority institutions to provide funding for them to either establish a cybersecurity program or support an existing one.
-The coalition will then help these programs get on the path to being designated as a “Center for Academic Excellence in Cybersecurity Education,” which Hayajneh described as “the ultimate goal.”
+The coalition will then help these programs earn designation as a “Center for Academic Excellence in Cybersecurity Education,” which Hayajneh described as “the ultimate goal.”
 The Fordham Center for Cybersecurity received its CAE designation in 2017.

 “We will provide them with whatever they need in terms of curriculum and we will allow other universities to share their curriculum,” Hayajneh said.
 “We will share faculty online or as guest lecturers.
 We’ll hire faculty from CAE institutions that are located, geographically at least, close to the universities.”